 Plants of the Bible Land Walking Tour

 The Sinai Desert lies roughly at the same latitude as our own Sonoran Desert, so it is not surprising that many of plants common in the Middle East can thrive in Arizona -- and may be seen here at Boyce Thompson Arboretum.
 Please join Arboretum volunteers * on a guided tour to learn about palms, pomegranates, figs, olives, and other plants of the Bible Land.
-Tours move to a morning start time of 8:00 AM during summer months, stepping-off from the Visitor Center on the Third Saturday each month with Dave Oberpriller as guide June 21, July 19 and August 16.
-Tour start time moves to 8:30am on September 20, and then 1:30pm from October-through-April.
+Walking tours leave the Visitor Center breezeway lobby on the Third Saturday each month with Dave Oberpriller as guide at 1:30pm from October-through-April .

 Our guides suggest you wear comfortable walking shoes and a hat, and don't forget your sunscreen and water bottle.
 The tour, conducted at a leisurely pace, lasts about 90 minutes and proceeds along wheelchair-accessible paths.
 Using references in ancient texts, guides will describe how people of the Bible Land used plants as food, medicine, and shelter in ways similar to how native peoples of Southern Arizona continue to do so in modern times.